nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 getcap -r / 2>/dev/null
 ```

-*`-r` option allows for recursive search*
+*(`-r` option allows for recursive search)*

 ![screenshot26](../assets/images/wonderland/screenshot26.png)

-From the results, we can see that **/usr/bin/perl** has the **cap_setuid+ep** capability!
-This means that it can be used to spawn a shell with root privileges (as its owner is root).
+From the results, we can see that `perl` has the `cap_setuid+ep` capability!
+This means that we can exploit it to spawn a shell with root privileges.

-The article actually provides the method to exploit the perl program as well.

-All we have to do navigate to **/usr/bin** and run:
+All we have to do is run:

 ```
 ./perl -e 'use POSIX (setuid); POSIX::setuid(0); exec "/bin/bash";'